Displaying present location in the site.

 Engagement with Employees

-Approaches such as the NEC Women’s Day 2024 online event in honor of International Women’s Day and unconscious bias training have provided employees with opportunities to make understanding and accepting different values and cultures a personal responsibility.
-In addition, to ensure health and safety and promote comfortable workplace environments, health and safety committee members selected by each division, labour union representatives, and employee representatives meet every month at health and safety committees to discuss new safety and health measures and health-related policies.
+Through initiatives such as cross-industry networking events for women aimed at career development and unconscious bias training, employees are given opportunities to personally reflect on understanding and embracing diverse values and cultures.
+In addition, to ensure health and safety and promote comfortable workplace environments, health and safety committee members selected by each division, labor union representatives, and employee representatives meet every month at health and safety committees to discuss new safety and health measures and health-related policies.

 Participation in Initiatives on Human Rights